fooltowise/NeroNotes/Nero's Notes/The Fundamental Theorem of Investing.md

 It is often interesting to [[Visual thinking applied to investing|visualize]] how the business will evolve.
 And be sure to analyze the business from every [[Vantage Point]].

+One final point: **Make sure that the competitive advantage of the company is going in the right direction, and the moat is expanding.** (Paul Black, WCM Investment Management.)